 Both women and men can experience MST during their service.
 All Veterans seen at Veterans Health Administration facilities are asked about experiences of sexual trauma because we know that any type of trauma can affect a person’s physical and mental health, even many years later.
 We also know that people can recover from trauma.
 VA has free services to help Veterans do this.
 You do not need to have a VA disability rating (be “service connected”) to receive these services and may be able to receive services even if you are not eligible for other VA care.
 You do not need to have reported the incident(s) when they happened or have other documentation that they occurred.

-Knowing that MST survivors may have special needs and concerns, every VA healthcare facility has an MST Coordinator who can answer any questions you might have about VA’s MST services.
-VA also has a range of other services available to meet Veterans where they are at in their recovery:
+VA has a range of services available to meet Veterans where they are at in their recovery: